Bautista says he took less money but is happy in Toronto

 A longtime fan favorite, Bautista hit 22 homers with 69 RBIs last year while batting .234 in an injury-slowed season.

 A year ago, Bautista was asking Toronto for a contact believed to be worth $150 million.
-That market didn't materialize, and he was hurt that other teams would have lost a high draft pick had they signed him.
+That market didn't materialize, and he was hurt because other teams would have lost a high draft pick had they signed him.

 He did not accept Toronto's $17.2 million, one-year qualifying offer this offseason, instead deciding to test free agency.